zeebear/product_landing_page/company.md

 - change position of email capture
 - move title above video
 - change navbar link to email instead of about us
+- use borders to delineate navbar instead of background color?
+The yellows of the cauldron?